tlenex/node-busmq/README.md

 where each peer pushes messages to one queue and consumes messages from the other queue.
 It does not matter which peer connects to the channel first.

+Each peer in the channel has a role.
+For all purposes roles are the same, except that the roles determine to which queue messages will be pushed and from which queue they will be consumed.
+To peers to communicate over the channel, they must have opposite roles.

+By default, a channel uses role `local` to consume messages and `remote` to push messages.
+Since peers must have opposite roles, if using the default roles, one peer must call `channel#listen` and the other peer must call `channel#connect`.

+It is also possible to specify other roles explicity, such as `client` and `server`.
+This enables specifying the local role and the remote role, and just connecting the channel without calling `listen`.
+Specifying roles explicitly may add to readability, but not much more than that.

 #### Using a channel (default roles)

 Server endpoint: